Master of Counseling Degree (M.Coun.) - Clinical Mental Health Counseling - Meridian

-Employment of mental health counselors and marriage and family therapists is projected to grow 22 percent from 2018 to 2028, much faster than the average for all occupations.
+Employment of mental health counselors is projected to grow 22 percent from 2018 to 2028, much faster than the average for all occupations.
 Growth is expected in both occupations as more people have mental health counseling services covered by their insurance policies.

 The Idaho Counselor Licensing Board requires the following for licensable hours:

 “Section 150 02.
 Supervised Experience Requirement.
 One thousand (1,000) hours of supervised experience in counseling acceptable to the Board.
 (7-1-93)

 - One thousand (1,000) hours is defined as one thousand (1,000) clock hours of experience working in a counseling setting, four hundred (400) hours of which shall be direct client contact.
 Supervised experience in practicum and/or internships taken at the graduate level may be utilized.
 The supervised experience shall include a minimum of one (1) hour of face-to-face or one-to-one (1/1) or one-to-two (1/2) supervision with the supervisor for every twenty (20) hours of job/internship experience.
 Face-to-face may include a face-to-face setting provided by a secure live electronic connection between the supervisor and supervisee.
 As stated under Subsection 150.01.a.iii. counseling practicum experienceas opposed to job or internship experience shall be supervised at a ratio of one (1) hour of supervision for every ten (10) hours in the settings.
 For example: (3-29-12)